Search

 Another powder metallurgical process that is particularly suitable to produce small components with complex geometry in large quantities is Metal Injection Molding (MIM).
 With a particle size of typically 1-10 μm, the powders used for this process are even finer than those used for additive manufacturing.
 With Microtrac technology and equipment, however, even these fine powders can be analyzed without any problems.

-Metal Powders & Additive Manufacturing - Abbildung 1
+Metallpulver & Additive Fertigung - Abbildung 1

 Abbildung 1:

-Metal Powders & Additive Manufacturing Dynamische Bildanalyse
+Metallpulver & Additive Fertigung Dynamische Bildanalyse

-Metal Powders & Additive Manufacturing - Abbildung 2
+Metallpulver & Additive Fertigung - Abbildung 2

 Abbildung 2: